-The Best Disposable and Reusable Underwear and Training Pants for Toddlers
+Great Disposable and Reusable Underwear Toddlers

-Prefer pullups or potty training underwear for potty training?
+Prefer Pull-ups or potty training underwear for potty training?
 We’ve covered both.
 There are some advantages and disadvantages to both.
 Here’s a look at our favorites in both options:

 The best thing about disposables is that they’re–you guessed it–disposable, so there’s no need to clean gross fluids off of fabric when there’s an accident.
 On the other hand, because they’re disposable they tend to feel a lot like diapers.
 This can make potty training more difficult for some kids.
 And because you have to keep buying them, they also cost more in the long run than their reusable counterparts.
 So that’s another aspect to consider.